-A while ago, in "Painfully Obvious Stock Tips," I described how beating the average performance of the market was really a simple matter of eliminating "bad" stocks and choosing from among the "good" ones that remain.
-Throw out the companies that perform "worse than average," and pick only from the ones that do "better than average," and voila!
+Recently, in "Painfully Obvious Stock Tips," I described how beating the average performance of the market is a simple matter of eliminating "bad" stocks and choosing from among the "good" ones that remain.
+Throw out the companies that perform "worse than average," pick only from the ones that do "better than average," and voila!
 You're likely to earn better-than-average returns.

 Today, I want to expand on that concept -- but only a little.
-If you're a statistics major, if your idea of an enjoyable way to spend an evening is doing calculus problems for fun, this column's probably not for you.
+If you're a statistics major, if your idea of an enjoyable way to spend an evening is doing calculus problems for fun, this column is probably not for you.
 Because I'm going to keep this really simple.

 David vs. Goliath, Inc.